Ideal class group of an extension of rings and Picard group: Introduction

 \section{Introduction}

+The subject of this article lies at the intersection of commutative algebra, algebraic geometry, and algebraic number theory.

-The classical ideal class group of an integral domain is of special importance in algebraic number theory and understanding this group is indeed one of the central goals of this field.
-The first main goal of this article is to generalize naturally this classical group to the more general case of an arbitrary extension of commutative rings.
+The classical ideal class group of an integral domain is of special importance in algebraic number theory and understanding the structure of this group is indeed one of the central goals of this field.

+The first main aim of this article is to generalize naturally this group to the more general setting of an arbitrary extension of commutative rings.
 In fact, for any extension of commutative rings $A\subseteq B$, just as in the classical construction, we define $\Cl(A,B)$ as the group of invertible ideals of this extension modulo the subgroup of principal invertible ideals.
 We call $\Cl(A,B)$ the ideal class group of the extension $A\subseteq B$.

 We will then examine the relationship of this group to the Picard groups of the corresponding rings in the extension.
-In fact, after overcoming some technical difficulties arising from this generalization, then in Theorem \ref{Thm TRS 2}, we obtain the following exact sequence of Abelian groups: This result indeed tells us that the ideal class group $\Cl(A,B)$ is naturally isomorphic to the kernel of the canonical group morphism $\Pic(A)\rightarrow\Pic(B)$.
+In fact, after overcoming some technical difficulties arising from this generalization, then in Theorem \ref{Thm TRS 2}, we obtain the following exact sequence of Abelian groups: This result indeed tells us that the ideal class group $\Cl(A,B)$ is naturally isomorphic to the kernel of the canonical group morphism $\Pic(A)\rightarrow\Pic(B)$ that is given by $L\mapsto L\otimes_{A}B$.
+To prove this theorem, one of the key results that applied is Lemma \ref{key lemma} which characterizes invertible ideals in terms of invertible modules.
+It is interested in noting that the converse is also true, i.e., every invertible module can be realized as an invertible ideal of a certain ring extension (see the proof of Corollary \ref{coro toofan 21}).

-Next, in Theorem \ref{Lemma TD 6}, we discovered an unexpected result which asserts that every commutative ring has a ring extension whose Picard group is trivial.
-This result had an exciting story for us.
-Indeed, at first we formulated this theorem merely as a conjecture.
-We then worked on this problem for a while.
-Later, we (the author and Melvin Hochster) found an example of a commutative ring that cannot be extended to a semi-local ring (i.e., a ring with finitely many maximal ideals).
-We thought that this ring would probably be a counterexample to our conjecture, considering that every semi-local ring has a trivial Picard group.
-Then, relying on this example, we were almost convinced that our conjecture was most likely not true.
+Next, in Theorem \ref{Lemma TD 6}, we obtained an unexpected result which states that every commutative ring has a faithfully flat ring extension whose Picard group is trivial.